-- 6.31 The Mayor, or the Corporate Officer if the Mayor is alleged to have contravened this Bylaw, will notify the affected Council Member in writing that Council will be considering their conduct at a closed meeting. - 6.32 The notice must be delivered at least seven business days in advance of the closed meeting at which Council will consider the measure, if any, that it will impose in accordance with section 6.29 of this Bylaw. - 6.33 The Corporate Officer must ensure that the matter is placed on the agenda of the closed meeting. - 6.34 At the closed meeting: - a) the affected Council Member may be represented by legal counsel; - b) the Investigator's determination of whether a contravention of this Bylaw occurred will be read; - c) the affected Council Member will be provided an opportunity to make submissions to Council, which may include explanations for the impugned behavior or suggestions on the measures that Council might impose as a result of the conduct; and - after the affected Council Member has been provided an opportunity to make submissions to Council, the affected Council Member will leave the meeting room and those Council Members without a conflict of interest will consider the factors described in section 6.26 and the measures enumerated in section 6.28 of this Bylaw.
+- 6.36 The Mayor, or the Corporate Officer if the Mayor is alleged to have contravened this bylaw, will notify the affected Council Member in writing that Council will be considering their conduct at a meeting.
+The Council Member will be advised whether the meeting or a portion of the meeting will be open to the public. - 6.37 The notice must be delivered at least seven business days in advance of the meeting at which Council will consider the measure, if any, that it will impose in accordance with section 6.34 of this bylaw. - 6.38 The Corporate Officer must ensure that the matter is placed on the agenda of the meeting.

+6.39 At the meeting:

+- a) the affected Council Member may be represented by legal counsel; - b) the Investigator's determination of whether a contravention of this bylaw occurred will be read; - c) the affected Council Member will be provided an opportunity to make submissions to Council, which may include explanations for the impugned behavior or suggestions on the measures that Council might impose as a result of the conduct; and - d) after the affected Council Member has been provided an opportunity to make submissions to Council, the affected Council Member will leave the meeting room and those Council Members without a conflict of interest will consider the factors described in section 6.33 and the measures enumerated in section 6.34 of this bylaw.